Real-World Use Cases Driving the Future of XR with Animated Gaussian Splatting

 Use Case: Interactive E-Commerce & Virtual Showrooms

-Retailers and manufacturers can use animated Gaussian splatting to display highly detailed products in 3D, complete with moving parts and lighting changes all based on real photography, not modeling.
+Retailers and manufacturers stand to benefit immensely from animated Gaussian splatting.
+This technology allows for displaying highly detailed products in 3D.
+These presentations include moving parts and lighting changes based on real photography, eliminating the need for extensive modeling.

-Example: A car brand wants customers to explore engine features or interior lighting.
-With animated Gaussian splatting, they can spin, zoom, and interact with product details in AR seeing things change with lighting or usage.
+Example: A car company aims to let customers explore engine features and interior options.
+Animated Gaussian splatting allows them to spin, zoom, and interact with product details in AR, revealing changes with different lighting or usage scenarios.

-Benefit: Photorealistic results with faster production timelines and higher customer interaction.
+Benefit: This results in photorealistic visuals coupled with faster production timelines and enhanced customer interaction.

 Historical and Cultural Preservation